aidotse/Team-Soft-Matter-Lab-GU/README.md

 On the client computer, go to `10.80.4.52:8890` in a web-browser.

+If prompted, enter the key shown by jupyter notebook on the host.

 ### Predicting on 60X data

 Launch the notebook named **Stain 60X Data**.